Asymmetric Trust Effects of Corrective AI in Expert Advisory Workflows under Epistemic Dependence: Questionnaire Details

 \subsection{\citet{hendriks2015meti} METI trustworthiness items}

 Participants completed this Muenster Epistemic Trustworthiness Inventory (METI) \citep{hendriks2015meti}.
-Items were grouped into three dimensions: expertise, integrity, and benevolence. \begin{itemize} \item Expertise items: \begin{itemize} \item How competent did you feel your advisor was in constructing the most suitable course schedule for you? \item How would you rate the advisor’s intelligence based on the interaction and course scheduling process? \item Based on your interaction, how educated did the advisor seem? \item How professional was your interaction with your advisor while constructing your curriculum? \item Based on the process, how experienced did the advisor seem while structuring your schedule? \item How qualified was your advisor to coordinate your schedule? \item To what degree did your advisor help or hinder your scheduling process? \end{itemize}
+Items were grouped into three dimensions: expertise, integrity, and benevolence. \begin{itemize}[nosep]

+\item Expertise items: \begin{itemize}[nosep] \item How competent did you feel your advisor was in constructing the most suitable course schedule for you? \item How would you rate the advisor’s intelligence based on the interaction and course scheduling process? \item Based on your interaction, how educated did the advisor seem? \item How professional was your interaction with your advisor while constructing your curriculum? \item Based on the process, how experienced did the advisor seem while structuring your schedule? \item How qualified was your advisor to coordinate your schedule? \item To what degree did your advisor help or hinder your scheduling process? \end{itemize}

-\item Integrity items: \begin{itemize} \item How sincere did you find your advisor? \item How honest did you find your advisor? \item Based on the process and your ultimate course schedule, was your advisor just in their approach and outcome? \item How selfish was your advisor when constructing your schedule? \item Based on the process and your ultimate course schedule, was your advisor fair in constructing your schedule? \end{itemize}
+\item Integrity items: \begin{itemize}[nosep] \item How sincere did you find your advisor? \item How honest did you find your advisor? \item Based on the process and your ultimate course schedule, was your advisor just in their approach and outcome? \item How selfish was your advisor when constructing your schedule? \item Based on the process and your ultimate course schedule, was your advisor fair in constructing your schedule? \end{itemize}